Video Camera Lenses

 You would be wise, if possible, to check out some footage in the store by asking them to hook one up to a HD TV or monitor, you will be able to see at an instant what the quality is like.

-DSLR lenses need to be good quality to ensure the best results, especially when viewing at high definition on a large TV.
+DSLR lenses need to be good quality to ensure the best results.
+Especially when viewing at high definition on a large HD or 4K Smart TV.
 Poorer quality lenses will show their flaws and drawbacks around the edges and when there is high dynamic range or sharp contrast.

-Poor lenses will also produce flatter and less colourful images than high quality glass so buy the best you can afford for your DSLR.
+Poor lenses will also produce flatter and less colourful images than high quality glass.
+Try to buy the best you can afford for your DSLR.
 It will make for better footage and stills photography.

 In the same way that a poor quality lens will affect your video footage, so will a poor quality filter.
 If you spend good money on a top quality lens, why place a substandard filter in front of it?
 Again, get the best you can afford.